 - 6. The bulk storage of fuel oil should be sited in outbuildings if possible. - 7.
 Check that the fire precautions are adequate and that the installer provides appropriate warning notices to ensure the safety of all personnel regarding all aspects of generating set operation. - 8.
 Only lift the set by means of the identified lifting points, using certified lifting equipment with spreaders as appropriate.
-Open and housed sets have holes in the base plate corners for lifting bars or, alternatively, fork-lift pockets.
-Housed sets also have a centre-point lift option.
+Open and housed sets have holes in the base plate corners for lifting bars.